adamhavel/adamhavel.com/content/about/_index.md

 title: About
 ---

 I'm thirty-something, living just outside of Prague, in a small house with a big garden.
-I have a knack for designing systems, visual or technical, and a love of simple, beautiful solutions.
+I have a knack for designing systems (both visual and logical), a love of simple, beautiful solutions, and I care deeply about privacy and peer-to-peer technology.
 And, just to bring a tiny bit of chaos into this otherwise orderly life of mine, I do swing dancing, and listen to — and play! — weird music, usually at the same time.

 <!--more-->